Insality/defold-saver/README.md

 - **Save and Load Game State**: Save and load Lua tables with a simple API.
 - **File Management**: Save and load data from filesystem or application data folder.
 - **Auto-Save**: Automatically save state at regular intervals.
+- **Storage**: Store key-value pairs in the game state.
+- **Format support**: Save and load Lua tables in "json", "lua" or "serialized" format.
+- **Binary Data**: Save and load the raw binary data (like images) with "binary" format.
 - **Migrations**: Apply migrations to game state when the migration version changed.
-- **Storage**: Store key-value pairs in the game state.
-- **Format support**: Save and load Lua tables in JSON, Lua or serialized format.
-- **Binary Data**: Save and load the raw binary data (like images) with dedicated API.

 ## Setup